KML Carpenters Apprenticeship and Training Fund

 - Professional floor coverers from the United Brotherhood of Carpenters are responsible for installing all types of flooring materials from carpet, sheet vinyls, tile, wood and laminates, and even sports surfaces, This is a specialized occupation with many opportunities.

-- Professional pile drivers expertly and efficiently maneuver huge constriction machinery to drive metal, concrete or wood piling into the earth during the early stages of construction.
+- Professional pile drivers expertly and efficiently maneuver huge construction machinery to drive metal, concrete or wood piling into the earth during the early stages of construction.
 If you like working outside with large equipment, heavy materials and sometimes under extreme weather conditions, then you’ll like the hearty occupation of the pile driver.

 - Heavy Highway construction workers build and assemble forms and their components for concrete.
 Some types of projects include: bridges, retaining walls, tunnels, subways, drainage structures, hydroelectric development, lock, dams and sewage treatment projects.